-Joe Schmidt was named Commissioner of the Alaska Department of Corrections in January, 2007.
-As new commissioner, Joe oversaw final design work, funding and groundbreaking for the 1,520-bed Goose Creek Correctional Center.
-Focusing on population management, classification and evidence-based programming, the department has begun a broad initiative to reduce recidivism in Alaska.
+Joe Schmidt was named Commissioner of the Alaska Department of Corrections by Governor Sarah Palin in December, 2006 and was confirmed during the following legislative session.
+As commissioner, Schmidt oversaw the design work, funding, groundbreaking and opening of the 1,536-bed Goose Creek Correctional Center and the return of prisoners housed out of state.
+Focusing on security, population management, classification and evidence-based programming, the department, under the Commissioner's leadership, has begun a broad initiative to reduce recidivism in Alaska.

-Before accepting the position of Commissioner, Schmidt was Superintendent of the Point Mackenzie Correctional Farm where he oversaw a number of innovative programs.
+Before accepting the position of Commissioner, Schmidt was Superintendent of the Point Mackenzie Correctional Farm where he oversaw a number of innovative programs as well as the facility's first million-pound harvest.
 Previously he led the effort to unify the Cook Inlet Pretrial Facility and the Anchorage Jail into the Anchorage Correctional Complex.

 Leslie is a 35 year Alaska resident, moving to Alaska from Northern Michigan.
 Houston began her State of Alaska administrative career in 1977; she joined Corrections as the Director of Administrative Services in May, 2008, prior to DOC Houston worked in six other departments and has served eight Governors.